Mikejo5000/vsts-docs-pr/docs/work/track/query-by-workflow-changes.md

 </tbody>
 </table>

+::: moniker-end

 <a id="kanban-query-results">  </a>

+::: moniker range="vsts"
 > [!IMPORTANT]
 > Work items that appear on more then one team's Kanban board can yield query results that don't meet your expectations.
 Because each team can customize the Kanban board columns and swimlanes, the values assigned to work items which appear on different boards may not be the same.
 The primary work around for this issue is to maintain single ownership of work items by [team area path](../../organizations/settings/set-team-defaults.md).
-Another option is to [add custom workflow states](../customize/customize-work.md) which all teams can use.
+Another option is to [add custom workflow states](../../organizations/settings/work/customize-process-workflow.md) which all teams can use.
 ::: moniker-end

+::: moniker range=">= tfs-2015 <= tfs-2018"
+> [!IMPORTANT]
+> Work items that appear on more then one team's Kanban board can yield query results that don't meet your expectations.
+Because each team can customize the Kanban board columns and swimlanes, the values assigned to work items which appear on different boards may not be the same.
+The primary work around for this issue is to maintain single ownership of work items by [team area path](../../organizations/settings/set-team-defaults.md).
+Another option is to [add custom workflow states](../customize/reference/change-workflow-wit.md) which all teams can use.

+::: moniker-end

 <a id="workflow-fields">  </a>

+::: moniker range=">= tfs-2015"

-## Workflow and Kanban board fields
+## Workflow, assignment, and Kanban board fields
 You can use the following fields to filter your queries or build reports.
 Some of these fields are populated with information as a work item progresses from one state to another, or you move an item in the [Kanban board](../kanban/kanban-basics.md) to a different column or swimlane.
 Several of these fields do not appear on the work item form, but they are tracked for those WITs listed in the following table.

 For information about data types and default field attributes, see [Work item data type reference](../customize/reference/define-modify-work-item-fields.md).